I received a question from a Creative Strings Academy member about how to use loop pedals to practice and create more music in his daily life.

 2) Teaching – drilling melodic lines with students, call and response, creating rhythmic backdrop to facilitate ensemble playing

 3) Performance/creativity/expression – saves cost of additional band members, allows you to dictate the direction of the music.
-I even like to use the loop pedal when performing duo, such as with my daughter Camille in this version of Dark Eyes
+I even like to use the loop pedal when performing duo, such as with Camille in this version of Dark Eyes